KVmix: Gradient-Based Layer Importance-Aware Mixed-Precision Quantization for KV Cache: Experimental Results

 \subsubsection{Long Context}

 We evaluated the performance of various quantization configurations across 8 distinct datasets from the LongBench benchmark, using the FP16 model as the baseline.
 The detailed experimental results are presented in the Table \ref{table01}.
-The findings indicate that KVmix-k2.19v2.38 achieves an average accuracy loss (average values on 4 different models) of 0.92\% compared to the FP16 baseline.
-In contrast, the average accuracy loss of KVmix-2bit reached 2.14\% relative to the baseline.
-In addition, random selection of high-bit quantization layers (random-k2.19v2.38) leads to an average accuracy loss of 1.78\% compared to the baseline.
+The findings indicate that KVmix-k2.19v2.38 achieves an average accuracy loss (average values on 4 different models) of 1.67\% compared to the FP16 baseline.
+In contrast, the average accuracy loss of KVmix-2bit reached 4.53\% relative to the baseline.
+In addition, random selection of high-bit quantization layers (random-k2.19v2.38) leads to an average accuracy loss of 4.06\%.
 These accuracy losses are significantly higher than KVmix-k2.19v2.38, demonstrating the advantage of KV importance-aware mixed quantization.
-Appendix \ref{Additional performance evaluation of KVmix with LongBench} presents additional evaluation results on LongBench.
-Increasing the proportion of high-bit quantization layers for KV to 30\% (KVmix-k2.28v2.56) significantly improves model accuracy compared to KVmix-k2.19v2.38, nearly matching the performance of full 4-bit quantization.
-Certainly, compared to KVmix-k2.19v2.38, KVmix-k2.28v2.56 increases memory usage.
+The average accuracy of KVmix-k2.19v2.38w/oRPC decreases by 3.28\% compared with KVmix-k2.19v2.38, proving the effectiveness of using RPC for improving model accuracy.
+Appendix E presents the evaluation results on additional datasets and increasing the high-bit quantization layer to 30\% (KVmix-k2.28v2.56) on LongBench.
+KVmix-k2.28v2.56 nearly matches full 4-bit quantization performance but uses more memory than KVmix-k2.19v2.38.

+We compared KVmix against prior SOTA methods for KV Cache, specifically Key per-channel and Value per-token methods, i.e., KIVI \cite{liu2024kivi} and KVQuant \cite{hooper2024kvquant}, since they are known to minimize KV quantization errors.
+Additionally, we evaluated KVmix against the latest SOTA method, QJL \cite{zandieh2025qjl}.
+Table \ref{table03} presents the accuracy results.
+The results show that KVmix-k2.19v2.38 surpasses the performance of KIVI-2bit-r64 and QJL-3bit, reducing the average accuracy loss by 1.50\% and 0.68\%, respectively.
+While KVQuant-3bit-1\% achieves accuracy comparable to KVmix-k2.19v2.38, its memory compression ratio and inference efficiency fall short of those delivered by KVmix-k2.19v2.38 (Fig. \ref{fig07}, Fig. \ref{fig08}).
+By increasing the quantization bit-width, KVmix-k2.28v2.56 demonstrates a more significant advantage over KVQuant-3bit-1\% in accuracy, while maintaining a comparable memory compression ratio (4.8$\times$) and superior inference acceleration (5.23$\times$).
+This flexibility in balancing accuracy and quantization bit-width represents a critical strength of KVmix.